GreengageDB/gpbackup/README.md

 ### Test execution

+For how to run tests in a docker container, see: [ci/README.md](ci/README.md)

 **NOTE**: The integration and end_to_end tests require a running Greengage Database instance.

 To run all tests except end-to-end (linters, unit, and integration), use